Thoughtful musings on various topics by interesting people at Blithewold

 A Shared Sense of Humor

-CONFUSING TRAFFIC SIGNS by Marjorie Lyon February 26, 1949 As a small school girl, I was taught to read either from left to right or from top to bottom.
-Skipping about was not encouraged. … Read more.
+In February, 1949 Marjorie Lyon wrote an amusing short essay on ‘Confusing Traffic Signs.’
+She said: As a small schoolgirl, I was taught to read either from left to right or from top to bottom. … Read more.